RezEnayati/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple Tic-Tac-Toe game using python!
+Built in Jupyter Notebook, UI will be built using Turtles library.